 On behalf of the board of directors, thank you to everyone in the effective altruism community who are using reason and evidence to do as much good as they can.
-There might be more to do, but we should be proud of our efforts to do good, better.
-Our community shows we can do that better when we do it together.
+While there remains much to do, we should be proud of our collective efforts to do good, better.
+Our community continues to show that we can achieve more when we work together.